Aymenchandra/StayFocused/README.md

 #### workflow application

-1- first make sure that you have these folders:
+1- first make sure that you have create these folders:
     static/face
     static/face/unknown